AbstractSDK/abstract/framework/docs/src/1_products/1_cw_orchestrator.md

 # CW-Orchestrator

-The <a href="https://github.com/AbstractSDK/cw-orchestrator" target="_blank">cw-orchestrator</a> package is a scripting tool designed to simplify interactions with CosmWasm smart contracts.
-By providing a set of macros that generate type-safe interfaces for your contracts, it not only enhances the code's readability and maintainability but also reduces testing and deployment overhead.
-These interfaces can be seamlessly combined into a single object, fostering easier integration and collaboration.
+<a href="https://github.com/AbstractSDK/cw-orchestrator" target="_blank">Cw-orchestrator</a> is the most advanced CosmWasm scripting, testing, and deployment tool designed to simplify interactions with CosmWasm smart contracts.
+It provides a set of macros that generate type-safe interfaces for your contracts, it not only enhances the code's readability and maintainability but also reduces testing and deployment overhead.
+We encourage developers to publish their cw-orchestrator libraries for effective inter-team collaboration.

 Furthermore, cw-orchestrator allows for code reusability between testing and deployments, making it our primary tool in enabling Abstract's infrastructure to be highly available.